heigvd-software-engineering/grpc-examples/js-client/README.md

 ## Run

-To run the grpc-web application you will need to follow this steps:
+To run the grpc-web application you will need to follow these steps:

 1) Have a [grpc server](../java/src//main/java/ch/heigvd/java/server/HelloWorldServer.java) running